By Leonard Williams

 Unfortunately, services and certificates provided by diploma factories don't come cheap.
 Most packages range from $200 to $800 and are offered by companies that seem professional and legitimate, and advertise heavily.
 After paying tuition or high testing fees, students get a "high school diploma" from a nonexistent or non-accredited high school.
 Online high schools might say they're accredited, but their accreditation is from a fake service, too.
 Purchasers soon discover from their employer, an educator, or an admissions department that the diploma or supposed GED online test is worthless.

-As a rule, the GED diploma is the only alternative diploma for adults who never completed their high school education.
-Regardless of e-learning high school transcripts or fake diplomas, most employers, colleges, training programs, and universities require a GED diploma as proof of basic skills, knowledge and proficiency.
-Approximately 95 percent of employers and 97 percent of US colleges and universities accept the GED diploma.
+As a rule, the GED certificate is the only alternative diploma for adults who never completed their high school education.
+Regardless of e-learning high school transcripts or fake diplomas, most employers, colleges, training programs, and universities require a GED certificate as proof of basic skills, knowledge, and proficiency.
+Approximately 95 percent of employers and 97 percent of U.S. colleges and universities accept the GED certificate.
 The GED test credential is an official, accredited high school equivalency credential awarded by your state government.

-When choosing an online GED class or study program, how can adult learners differentiate between quality online GED courses, online GED courses that just don’t teach much, and diploma factories that offer a fake online GED diploma?
+When choosing an online GED test class or study program, how can adult learners differentiate between quality online GED test courses, online GED test courses that just don't teach much, and diploma factories that offer a fake online GED certificate?

-First, consider guidelines for online GED classes and GED practice test questions, developed and distributed by GED Testing Service®.
-GED Testing Service strict guidelines, and quality educational programs, both online and community-based, should meet GED Testing Service skill requirements for all GED test areas: science, social studies, reading, writing, and math.
-Any solution that doesn’t include or mirror GED Testing Service guidelines is suspect.
+First, consider guidelines for online GED test classes and GED practice test questions, developed and distributed by GED Testing Service®.
+GED Testing Service strict guidelines, and quality educational programs, both online and community-based, should meet GED Testing Service skill requirements for all GED test areas: science, social studies, language arts, and math.
+Any solution that doesn't include or mirror GED Testing Service guidelines is suspect.

 - Avoid any company or "school" that offers a diploma or transcript via an online test only.
 There's no way to guarantee test results on tests offered without monitors, like an online test.
 It's no wonder that employers, colleges, and the government don't accept diplomas based on just an online test.